- March 6, 2018

 About

-- As a free game, it provides a worthwhile experience for those who enjoy reading and exploring artistic interpretations of narratives.
+- As a free game, it provides a short yet enjoyable experience for those who appreciate art and literature, making it accessible to a wide audience.

 “The punchline of using the video game medium to have the player discover what the artifact mentioned in each story is was amazing and a clever use of the format.”